boardroom-inc/boardroom-discord-bot/README.md

 ## Set up

+This bot uses AWS DynamoDB to store the subscriptions, so the `aws-cli` must be set up in the machine running it, with a table called `subscriptions` and a primary key called `id`.
+You can see a CDK example [here](https://github.com/Zerquix18/boardroom-bot-cdk/blob/master/lib/boardroom-stack-stack.ts#L28).

+The name of the table can be changed from the Dynamo service on this project.

 The `.env.example` can be used to create an `.env` file which the token which is created on the [Discord Developer Portal](https://discord.com/developers/applications).

 Once there's an `.env` file, run the commands: